LSV models with stochastic interest rates and correlated jumps: Proof of Proposition

 To prove the non-negativity of the solution, consider first the second line in \eqref{ap1}.
 We need to show that the matrix $M_R^S \equiv P I_S - \sdt \rho_{s,v} W(S) A^F_{2,S}$ is an EM-matrix, see Appendix A in \cite{Itkin2014a}.
 This can be done similar to the proof of Lemma A.2 in \cite{Itkin2014a}, if one observes that the diagonal elements of $M_R^S$ are positive, i.e.

-Since $M_R^S$ is an EM-matrix, its inverse is a non-negative matrix, therefore product of a non-negative matrix by a non-negative vector results in a non-negative vector.
+Since $M_R^S$ is an EM-matrix, its inverse is a non-negative matrix, therefore a product of a non-negative matrix and a non-negative vector results in a non-negative vector.
 Therefore, the non-negativity of the solution is proved.